pschwede/AnchorBot/README.md

 Installation
 ------------
-Python at least as new as 2.6 needed.
+Needs Python at least as new as 2.6.

 *Ubuntu:*